lahirumanulanka/bigdata_graph_project/README.md

   - matplotlib for plotting: `apt-get install -y python3-matplotlib`
 - SNAP download hiccups:
   - Some URLs (e.g., Pokec) may be 404 or blocked; the fetch script will warn and continue.
-- Permissions on `/results` (Windows bind mounts):
-  - We direct Spark outputs to `/data/results/...` to avoid permission errors.
+ - Permissions: All outputs and plots are standardized under `/data/results/...` for consistent, writable paths on Windows bind mounts.
 - YARN services show as "unhealthy" initially:
   - They often stabilize; ensure NameNode and DataNode are healthy.